 Because the first three digits of some local phone numbers include 988, those area codes will be required to switch to 10-digit dialing for local numbers.

 Though the new National Suicide Prevention Lifeline number isn’t expected to be in service until mid-July 2022, callers in the affected area codes will have to start using 10-digit dialing for local calls starting Oct.
 24.

-Meanwhile, phone carriers including local landline carrier Lumen Technologies — formerly CenturyLink — are urging customers to begin using 10-digit dialing for local numbers starting April 24, six months before the change.
+Meanwhile, phone carriers including local landline carrier Lumen Technologies — formerly CenturyLink — have been urging customers to begin using 10-digit dialing for local numbers since April 24, six months before the change.

 Local calls made to seven-digit numbers will still go through until the final changeover in October, Lumen noted in mailers sent to phone customers.

 On and after Oct.
 24, you’ll need to dial the area code, or you’ll get a message that your call “cannot be completed as dialed,” Lumen says.